 - The goal is to keep the top 1–2 inches of soil moist.

 - If soil is dry at a depth of 1–2 inches, add additional watering sessions.
 Your grass seed may need 3–4 watering sessions every day in dry climates.

 - Do not increase the watering duration beyond 10 minutes.
 This can cause runoff that washes away seeds.

 - Remember: it may take anywhere from 5–30 days for grass seeds to sprout, depending on species.

-A lawn sprinkler is the best method for watering new grass seed.
-If you don’t have a built-in sprinkler system, purchase a hose-attached sprinkler to water your lawn.
-Sprinklers are much more effective at spreading water evenly than watering by hand or with a hose.
+A programmable lawn sprinkler is the best method for watering new grass seed.
+This irrigation system can be controlled over WiFi, so you can set a schedule to water your grass seed even if you aren’t home.
+Sprinkler systems are much more effective at watering grass seed evenly than watering by hand or with a hose.